Ivanlh20/multem/README.md

 ### Building MULTEM for Matlab

-The following steps work using Matlab 2020b and CUDA 10.0.
-It assumes that Visual studio 2017 community, g++7.5 or Clang(Xcode 10.x) compiler is installed in your operating system.
-Additionally, Multem also requires fftw3, blas and lapack libraries.
+The following steps have been tested and found to work with Matlab 2020b and CUDA 10.0.
+It is assumed that a C++ compiler such as Visual Studio 2017 Community, g++7.5 or Clang (Xcode 10.x) is installed on your operating system.
+Additionally, MULTEM also requires the fftw3, BLAS, and LAPACK libraries to be installed.The following steps have been tested and found to work with Matlab 2020b and CUDA 10.0.
+It is assumed that a C++ compiler such as Visual Studio 2017 Community, g++7.5 or Clang (Xcode 10.x) is installed on your operating system.
+Additionally, MULTEM also requires the fftw3, BLAS, and LAPACK libraries to be installed.

-- Firstly, a C++ compiler must be set for Matlab by executing the following comand: `mex -setup cpp`.
-Be aware that Matlab 2020b only supports the above compilers.
+- Firstly, a C++ compiler must be set for Matlab by executing the following command: `mex -setup cpp`.
+It is important to note that Matlab 2020b only supports the compilers listed above.
-- Then add the following folders to the Matlab path: crystalline_materials, matlab_functions and mex_bin.
+- Next, add the following folders to the Matlab path: crystalline_materials, matlab_functions, and mex_bin.
-- Run the `compile_mex_multem.m` script.
-This will create the required executable files to run the examples.
+- Run the script `compile_mex_multem.m`.
+This will create the necessary executable files to run the examples.
-- Run the examples located in `mex_examples_multem`.
+- Finally, run the examples located in the `mex_examples_multem folder`.

 ### Troubleshooting